 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Homographs can be used to fool computer robots, for example in captchas or for SEO.
-Using an homograph cancel indexation of a given word, as visually for a human there is no difference, it is visually close or identical for a human, therefore it can be useful to avoid indexation, such as on Facebook.
+Example: Using a homograph cancels the referencing on a word, as visually there is no difference, it is visually close or identical for a human, so it can be useful to avoid indexing.

 Homoglyph is only one character, an homograph is a word made of some homoglyphs.